Table of Contents

 using AgentEval.Core;

-// Run the test - tool tracking and performance metrics are captured automatically
+// Run the evaluation - tool tracking and performance metrics are captured automatically

 Console.WriteLine($"Passed: {result.Passed}");